kavia-common/recipe-hub-12459-12468/README.md

    cd recipe_backend && uvicorn src.api.main:app --reload

 OpenAPI docs: /docs

+### New: Chatbot endpoint (Perplexity proxy)
+- Path: POST /chatbot
+- Body:
+  {
+    "messages": [{"role": "user", "content": "Suggest a dinner recipe with salmon"}], "model": "sonar"          // optional
+    "max_tokens": 400,        // optional
+    "temperature": 0.2        // optional
+  }
+- Returns: A standardized response with choices[].message.content from Perplexity.
+- Security: The PERPLEXITY_API_KEY is stored on the backend and never exposed to clients.

 ### Database setup and migrations
 The project uses SQLAlchemy ORM, and tables are created automatically on app startup via: